docker/docs/datacenter/dtr/2.1/guides/install/uninstall.md

 ---
+description: Learn how to uninstall your Docker Trusted Registry installation.
+keywords: docker, dtr, install, uninstall
 title: Uninstall Docker Trusted Registry
-description: Learn how to uninstall your Docker Trusted Registry installation.
-keywords:
-- docker, dtr, install, uninstall
 ---

 Use the `remove` command, to remove a DTR replica from an existing deployment.